 If your idea is a high tech proposition; perhaps a new innovation in how machine learning and AR can solve autonomous surgery on Mars, it might be good to start with a super senior tech team leader.
 You may need to be inventing new technologies to enable your product to come to life, and in this scenario a top gun CTO makes sense.

 On the other hand, if you are migrating paper and email processes to a Saas platform, or building an ecommerce platform, it’s a well trodden path and the level of innovation is more about the way the product is configured for the users that the technology.

-A strong software developer that can have a view on how to build your product, while rolling their sleeves up and getting work done by be a way better choice for your technology leadership.
+A strong software developer that can have a view on how to build your product, while rolling their sleeves up and getting work done by be a way better choice for your technology team.

 Simon Wardley’s model helps think about what kind of approach you should take in this space, and what kind of technical leadership you should be hiring.

 Is the work novel?
 Are you inventing things?
 Are you building things?
 Is it a known territory?
 Or should you be buying or renting a service.

 So, start with the problem you are trying to solve.

 Is now the right time to hire a CTO